The Rise of Digital: Conversational Interfaces, Virtual Assistants & Bots

 - Giving customers more choice, makes it easier for them to make contact using channels that they choose,

 - Dealing with customers more efficiently leads to better brand sentiment and reputation

 - More efficient use of contact centre agents saves costs

 - Agents are more engaged and motivated because their work is more interesting, therefore they are more effective and provide a better service to those customers that really need it

 There is still a way to go

-The COVID-19 emergency has acted as a catalyst for change and many contact centers have risen to the challenge.
+The COVID-19 emergency has acted as a catalyst for change and many contact centres have risen to the challenge.
 Enabling agents to work from home, virtually overnight, was not a situation that anyone expected at the start of the year.
 Some have done better than others.

-The next challenge for most contact centers is to integrate new digital channels with existing legacy systems.
+The next challenge for most contact centres is to integrate new digital channels with existing legacy systems.
 Powered by technology such as conversational AI and virtual assistants that are already proven, they will empower agents to provide an even better service to customers.

 Blog written by Andrew Tucker; Success Manager at Cirrus